 By evening, except for a few folks left behind to keep an eye on things, it would be quiet there.

-We boarded buses and were driven to the airport in Nuremberg.
-A Pan-Am 747 waited to fly us to Saudi Arabia..
+We boarded the buses and were driven to the airport in Nuremberg.
+A Pan-Am 747 was waiting to fly us to Saudi Arabia..

-It would be several hours before we boarded.
+It would be several hours before we boarded, however.
 Cots had been set up and many of us took advantage of that and caught a quick nap, or just tried to relax.

-Several hours later, we’re en route to Saudi Arabia.
-Suffice it say, it was a party at thirty thousand feet with unlimited sodas, in flight movies, and stewardess that looked after us.
+Several hours later, we were en route to Saudi Arabia.
+It was a party at thirty thousand feet with unlimited sodas, in flight movies, and stewardesses that looked after us.
 I remember watching “She Devil” with Rosanne Barr.
 I’d have preferred a western, but hey, it was free, and not a half bad movie.
 Here’s a page I put together showing pictures from that flight.

 Never in my life would I have dreamed of flying into combat with movies, stewardesses, and first class accommodations.
-My uncles who served in WW II got to their battlefields on a ship.
-I doubt there was the luxury we had.
+My uncles who served in WW II got to their battlefields on crowded ships.
+I doubt there was even a hint of the luxury we had.
 I’ve seen the old movies with guys smoking and playing cards to pass the time.
-I’m sure most of them threw up all the way over.
+I’m sure most of them spent their time throwing up all the way over.

-The party atmosphere changed as we approached Saudi Arabia.
+The party atmosphere changed as we approached Saudi Arabia, however.
 As we turned to land, and the lights came down low, the plane quieted.
 I remember looking out the window and seeing the city of Dhahran spreading out in front of us.
 I don’t know what I expected.
 I guess I’d expected the city to be blacked out like the cities were in World War II.
 But not here.
 The place was lit up.
-I could see the runway, and as I watched, I saw several bright, star-like object race down it and head up into the sky.
-They were fighters launching into the sky.
+I could see the runway and, as I watched, I saw several bright, star-like objects race down it and head up into the sky.
+They were fighters launching.
 A Combat Air Patrol (CAP) was already standing by.

 A few minutes later, we landed.
-Reality now slapped us in the face.
-I remember as we rolled past a connecting runway, I had a glimpse of an F-15 sitting there with people around it.
+Reality slapped us in the face at that point.
+I remember as we rolled past a connecting runway, I had a glimpse of an F-15 sitting there with an Air Force crew around it.
 What caught my attention was the plane had missiles under its wings.
 White ones.
 It was loaded for combat.